bojand/fsto-2018-grpc/slides.md

 - Then our applications and our servers got more complex.
 - How we worked with data and how we consumed it has changed.
 - Browsers are not the only clients of today.
-We have different mobile devices and platforms consuming our data.
+We have different mobile and embedded devices and platforms consuming our data.

 ---